Dark energy explained by a bias in the measurements: Link between and the FLRW metric

+In the previous section we have shown that the dynamics that we measure in practice is the one described by Eq.\ $(\ref{fff})$.
+In this section we will further examine the tensor $\Delta T_{\mu\nu(o)}$ and show that it tends to be proportional to the FLRW metric.
+We will also show that this tensor can be significant.
+This study will be performed in the specific frame of reference $(t,x,y,z)$, but once again, a covariant conclusion will be deduced from it.

+We start by examining the first diagonal component, i.e., $\Delta T_{tt(o)}$.
 Let us consider a volume $V$ of space sufficiently large so that it can be considered as representative of the universe.
-In this volume, overdense regions occupy a volume $V_o$ and have an average density $\rho_o$, while underdense regions occupy a volume $V_u$ and have an average density $\rho_u$.
-For simplicity, we will even consider the limiting case for which $\rho_u = 0$, meaning thus that all matter is concentrated in the overdense regions, and that underdense regions are void.
-We will see that this simplified approach contains yet the necessary level of detail to understand the apparent acceleration of the expansion of the universe.
+In this volume, overdense regions occupy a volume $V_{(o)}$ and have an average density $\rho_{(o)}$, while underdense regions occupy a volume $V_{(u)}$ and have an average density $\rho_{(u)}$.
+For simplicity, in a first step, we will even consider the limiting case for which $\rho_{(u)} = 0$, meaning thus that all matter is concentrated in the overdense regions, and that underdense regions are empty.

 In overdense regions, according to the first diagonal component of the Einstein equation of general relativity, we have

 whereas in underdense regions we have

 The global average scale factor $a$ presents a behavior lying between the ones of those both regions: